aldeling/Mr.Rogers-Neighborhood-/README.md

 const number = "123"
 changeInput (number)
 Expected Output: "Won't you be my neighbor?"

+Describes: totalInput()

+Test: It should return an array containing strings from 0 up to the value entered.
+With values containing 3 it should return "Won't you be my neighbor?".
+If the number contains 2 it should return "Boop!".
+If the number contains 1 it should return "Beep!".
+Code:
+const number = "5"
+totalInput (number)
+Expected Output: ["0", "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5"]

 ### License
 [GNU](https://choosealicense.com/licenses/gpl-3.0/) Copyright (c) 08/19/2022 Athea DeLing